To opt out of SEIU Healthcare Pennsylvania dues:

 - Enter your information into the form below and click “submit.”

 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Sign and date the form, and make two copies.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-SEIU Healthcare is the union designated for nurses, professional and technical employees, direct care workers, and service employees in public and private hospitals within Pennsylvania.
+Service Employees International Union (SEIU) Healthcare PA is the union designated for nurses, professional and technical employees, direct care workers, and service employees in public and private hospitals within Pennsylvania.

 For years, public employees in Pennsylvania have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).